KOTerra/32-bit-MIPS-processor/README.md

 # 32-bit-MIPS-processor
-the MIPS single cycle architecture implemented in VHDL for NEXYS A7 FPGA
+Project for UTCN AC CTI year2 sem2 Computer Architecture lab the MIPS32 architecture single cycle and pipeline implemented in VHDL for NEXYS A7 FPGA